Spine and Back Pain

 Cause: Thoracic instability occurs when the joints in the middle to upper spinal region have excessive movement, a condition that can cause significant back pain.
 Sometimes thoracic instability can lead to bone spurs, which can cause additional pain by irritating nerve roots and the spinal cord itself.
 This instability may also lead to overworked and fatigued muscles around the instability, resulting in tension and knots in those muscles.

 Diagnosis: Thoracic instability is not an easy diagnosis.
-The providers at The Center for Orthopaedic Innovation at St. Luke’s Medical Center will take a patient’s medical history and review their symptoms and past traumas.
+The providers at St. Luke’s Medical Center will take a patient’s medical history and review their symptoms and past traumas.
 Providers may also put patients through a variety of movements to evaluate flexion and strength in the spine.
 Imaging studies, such as MRIs or x-rays, may be used to evaluate the bone and muscle structures.
 If a provider suspects thoracic instability, a brace may be recommended as a diagnostic tool.
 If the patient finds symptomatic relief through wearing the brace, it provides additional information to determine the underlying cause of the instability.

 Treatment: Treatment for thoracic instability often includes a combination of physical therapy, strengthening exercises, patient education and pain medication such as NSAIDs.
 If sufficient relief is not provided through conservative methods of treatment, surgical fusion may become necessary.